pearu/sympycore/doc/demo0_1.rst

 >>> Mul(*expr.args)
 Calculus('x*y')

-An important presumption for implementing varios algorithms is pattern matching.
-Pattern matching means that given a pattern expression, the pattern match method should first decide whether an expression can be expressed in a form that the pattern defines, and second. it should return information what subexpression parts correspond to the pattern subexpressions.
+An important presumption for implementing various algorithms is pattern matching.
+Pattern matching means that given a pattern expression, the pattern match method should first decide whether an expression can be expressed in a form that the pattern defines, and second. it should return information what sub-expression parts correspond to the pattern sub-expressions.
 For example, given a pattern

 >>> w = Symbol('w')
 >>> pattern = x * w ** 3

-where symbol ``w`` is assumed to match any subexpression, then expressions
+where symbol ``w`` is assumed to match any sub-expression, then expressions

 >>> expr1 = x*sin(y)**3
 >>> expr2 = x*(x+y)**3